oracle/docker-images/OracleOpenJDK/README.md

-Oracle Java OpenJDK on Docker
+Oracle Java OpenJDK on Containers
 =====
-This repository contains sample Docker configurations to facilitate installation and environment setup for DevOps users.
+This repository contains sample container configurations to facilitate installation and environment setup for DevOps users.
 This project includes Dockerfiles for Oracle OpenJDK based on Oracle Linux.

 ## Building the Oracle Java OpenJDK base image
-Navigate to the folder containing the Dockerfile and run docker build, tagging the image with the version number:
+Navigate to the folder containing the Dockerfile and run `docker build`, tagging the image with the version number:

 e.g. for OpenJDK 16 run
 ```